allisterb/Selma/docs/Proposal.md

 A self-management program teaches patients to see treatment as a collaborative process with the patient taking responsibility for self-monitoring and tracking their symptoms as well as medication intake and other vital information, together with a commitment to using evidence-based, self-administered structured therapy and intervention as adjuncts to professionally delivered interventions for managing their illness.
+There are many chronic disease self-management [programs](http://www.aaa1b.org/wp-content/uploads/2012/05/List-of-Evidence-Based-Programs.pdf) and [resources](https://www.ncoa.org/center-for-healthy-aging/cdsme-resource-center/) developed for diseases and conditions like arthritis, asthma, diabetes, heart-disease, high-blood pressure, depression, obesity, smoking-cessation etc.

 ### The problem
-There are many chronic disease self-management [programs](http://www.aaa1b.org/wp-content/uploads/2012/05/List-of-Evidence-Based-Programs.pdf) and [resources](https://www.ncoa.org/center-for-healthy-aging/cdsme-resource-center/) developed for diseases and conditions like arthritis, asthma, diabetes, heart-disease, high-blood pressure, depression, obesity, smoking-cessation etc. There are many Android and iOS mobile apps in the category of self-management and self-help like task planners and time and activity trackers.
-For desktop users there is bStable for managing Bipolar Disorder, as well several telemedicine and CBT apps designed to deliver specific therapies remotely, together with the usual assortment of general-purpose task management and time tracking tools.
+There are many Android and iOS mobile apps in the category of self-management and self-help like task planners, time and activity trackers, med and symptom trackers, journals etc. For desktop users there is bStable for managing Bipolar Disorder, as well several telemedicine and CBT apps designed to deliver specific therapies remotely, together with the usual assortment of general-purpose calendars, task management and time tracking tools.

-All of these apps however rely on GUIs and touch interfaces with visual forms and widgets for presenting information and entering and reviewing data.
+All of these apps however rely on GUIs and touch interfaces with visual forms and widgets for entering and reviewing data and presenting information.
 ![A typical self-management app interface](https://image.slidesharecdn.com/bstablepresentation-110821193750-phpapp01/95/bstable-depression-and-bipolar-disorder-disease-state-management-system-presentation-slides-12-728.jpg?cb=1313964137)
+Screenshot of McGraw System's "bstable" desktop app for bipolar disease management

-These types of interfaces can be inaccessible or difficult to use for older people unaccustomed to complex GUI interfaces or people with neuropathy, arthritis, and generally people with vision or motor disabilities or chronic conditions.
+These types of interfaces can be inaccessible or difficult to use for older people unaccustomed to complex GUI interfaces, or people with neuropathy, arthritis, and generally people with vision or motor disabilities or chronic conditions.
 A large proportion of the target user-base for these apps and systems would benefit from simpler systems or the ability to rely on assistive technology to help then naviagate modern desktop and web applications.
 Microsoft, Apple and Google have made major advancements in accessibility technology for their operating systems with Microsoft’s Windows Narrator and Apple’s VoiceOver technology in particular being widely used by people with vision disabilities.
 But even with the best assistive technology, app interfaces and web pages that rely on a persistent visual medium can be frustratingly difficult to use for disabled people as they force users to navigate linearly through large hierarchies of visual widgets which use visual orientation in space and visual style elements like font sizes to effectively organize and present information.

 The most accessible app interfaces for older people and people with disabilities are voice assistants like Cortana and Siri and Alexa.

 ## What it does
-Selma is a multimodal CUI designed to provide accessible and inclusive access to self-management tools like medication trackers, mood and symptom trackers, dream and sleep journals, time, activity and exercise, trackers, personal planners, reliable knowledge bases on health conditions and diseases, and similar tools used in the management of chronic physical and mental diseases and disorders and conditions like ADHD or chronic pain where.self-management skills for life activities are critical.
+Selma is a multimodal CUI that provides an inclusive interface to self-management tools like medication trackers, mood and symptom trackers, dream and sleep journals, time, activity and exercise, trackers, personal planners, reliable knowledge bases on health conditions and diseases, and similar tools used in the management of chronic physical and mental diseases and disorders and conditions like ADHD or chronic pain where.self-management skills for life activities are critical.

 Selma follows in the tradition of 'therapy bots' like ELIZA but updated with powerful ML-trained NLU models for interacting with users in real-time using both typed text and speech.
 Existing self-management apps like journal, activity-, and symptom-tracking apps all use GUIs or touch UIs and assume users are sighted and dexterous.
 The reliance on a visual medium and complex interface for entering and reviewing daily self-management data is a significant barrier to adoption of these apps by people with disabilities and chronic conditions, who form a majority of a self-management app's user base.